What do you feed backyard ducks?

 - Supplement Non-Medicated Chick Starter with Niacin4

-If waterfowl feed is unavailable, use a non-medicated chick starter/grower feed and supplement it with niacin (Vitamin B3).
+When waterfowl-specific feed is unavailable, use a non-medicated chick starter or grower feed and add a niacin (Vitamin B3) supplement to bridge the nutritional gap.

 📌 diy4/16/2025, 9:22:03 PM